This page provides guidance on how systems which send a consultation report should initiate the message creation action.

 Automated message creation

-As the process to generate and sent a federated consultation report is automated, message priority cannot be set, as this would require a review by the clinician.
+As the process to generate and send a consultation report is automated, message priority cannot be set, as this would require a review by the clinician.
 As a result, the message priority of all messages for this use case will be set to

-routine indicating that the federated practice is simply requesting that information about the federated practice encounter be attached to the registered practice record.
+routine indicating that the practice is simply requesting that information about the practice encounter be attached to the registered practice record.

 Defining whether message should be sent